 I am a Biology MS graduate student studying ant behavior, specifically the socially parasitic relationship between Dorymyrmex smithi and its host species Dorymyrmex bureni.
 Both ants are native to the Southeastern US, but little is known about D. smithi's parasitic colony founding process.
 Through laboratory work and field observations, I hope to uncover the mechanisms and behaviors behind the parasite-host relationship of these two species.

 Michael Shaw, Undergraduate Researcher

-I am a Junior at Georgia Southern University, and I am double majoring in Biology and Information Technology.
+I am a Senior at Georgia Southern University, and I am double majoring in Biology and Information Technology.
 I plan on applying to a Ph.D. program in human genetics or molecular medicine.
 I am currently working with Nasonia parasitoid wasps and researching their hybrid mortality.
 I have also received the COUR Research Grant to fund a Nasonia research project with Dr. Gibson.

 Lucia Sturges, former Undergraduate Researcher

 I am an alumni of Georgia Southern University; I majored in Biology with a particular focus in entomology.
 The order of Hymenoptera interests me; I was working with Nasonia: a genus of parasitoid wasps.
 I have done some previous research on Apis mellifera and their visitation rates on Mentzelia multiflora in New Mexico.

 Charles "Jackson" Turner, former Undergraduate Researcher